by Louis Bofferding

 Miller Iron Company, Providence, RI.
 Birdhouse, 1868.
 Painted cast iron.
 Stamped: “Miller Iron Co. / Prov.
 R.I. / Pat,d April 14 / 1868”.
 H: 11” L: 10 ½” D: 14 ½” $6,000

 This charming, 19th-century Victorian birdhouse was modeled on the Neo-Gothic mansions that were then being built, and inhabited, by potential birdhouse buyers.
-Cast in iron, dated 1868, and bearing the name of its Rhode Island maker, this birdhouse retains its original, and pleasingly distressed painted finish.
-An identical one was included in the Houston Museum of Fine Arts’ exhibition ‘The Gothic Revival Style in America, 1830 to 1870,’ and published in its catalog.
+Cast in iron, dated 1868, and marked with the name of its Rhode Island maker, this birdhouse retains its original, and pleasingly distressed painted finish.
+An identical one was shown in the Houston Museum of Fine Arts’ exhibition ‘The Gothic Revival Style in America, 1830 to 1870,’ and published in the catalog.